pat-lego/osgi-doc-cloud/README.md

 # OSGi Doc Cloud SDK

 The Doc Cloud SDK provides many useful services that allows developers to manipulate PDF and Word documents in order to use them to other services (i.e. Adobe Sign).
-By having the SDK run in a long lived JVM we can leverage simple JS SDK's allowing us to communicate with the deployed API's, which could lead to a simple Adobe Sign contract rendering front end.
+By having the SDK run in a long lived JVM we can leverage simple JS frameworks's (Vue.js) allowing us to communicate with the deployed API's, which could lead to a simple Adobe Sign contract rendering front end.

 This project wraps the SDK in a lightweight OSGi bundle allowing developers to extend and leverage the necessary API's for their own usage.